 - Use the WordPress editor to add headings to your post.
 Use Heading 2 primarily; sub headings should be assigned Heading 3, Heading 4 and so on

 - Don’t try to trick Google by using excessive keywords in your content.
-This may have been a recommended tactic in the past, but Google is now much smarter at penalizing bloggers for it
+This may have worked in the late 90s, but Google is now much smarter at penalizing sites for it

 - Blogging is exciting, but if you’re not much of a writer, it may be difficult to maintain a strict blogging schedule.
 If you have a budget set aside, hire a professional writer to supplement your blog posts with additional content

 And that’s it!
 Enjoy blogging with WordPress.
 Don’t forget to untick the “Search Engine Visibility” checkbox once your site is ready for its first visitors.